How to Increase Your Dealership’s BDC Experience

 Tailoring Your BDC to be Effective and Efficient

-With the BDC capable of supporting numerous dealership departments and operations, there is no one-size-fits-all approach to building an effective and efficient BDC.
-Successful dealers tailor their strategy to their unique needs, utilizing their BDC experience to bridge the gap between departments and patch any holes in their automotive dealership’s sales process.
+Given the BDC's ability to support multiple dealership departments and operations, there is no single approach to building an effective and efficient BDC.
+Successful dealerships can be found customizing their strategies to meet their unique requirements, leveraging their BDC’s expertise to bridge gaps between departments and address any shortcomings in the dealership's sales process.

 To define your strategy, start by assessing your current BDC to identify areas of opportunity.
-Ask questions like:
+Ask questions such as:

 - Where does your BDC gain knowledge on new products and vehicles?